Metadata Best Practices

 Examples of useful data to include are:

-- ISBNs: All ISBNs associated to the title, including all print ISBNs, digital ISBNs, custom/distributor specific ISBNs and channel specific ISBNs like Inclusive access identifiers.
+ISBNs: All ISBNs associated with the title, including all print ISBNs, digital ISBNs, custom/distributor-specific ISBNs, and channel-specific ISBNs like Inclusive access identifiers.

 - Where newer edition ISBNs are available, link them to the previous edition asset.
 This helps to push users to the newest edition when previous editions have been retired.